 13. A Massive Moose

-“Our friendly giant stands guard over Silver Sands Beach, in nearby Cow Bay, a popular destination for surfers,” says Bob Upham of Dartmouth, N.S.
-Bob took the photograph of his wife, Joan, standing beside the moose, which was designed by Winston Bronnun.
-The moose was built in 1959 and is made of concrete.
+“This friendly giant stands guard over Silver Sands Beach, in nearby Cow Bay, a popular destination for surfers,” says Bob Upham of Dartmouth, N.S.
+Designed by Winston Bronnun, the moose was built in 1959 and is made of concrete.

 14. Rockin’ Innisfil